scatterthought/semistatic-bearing/README.md

 If your trackball lives on your desktop, I wouldn't expect the semistatic bearings to fail.
 However, you might want to keep some extras handy if you travel with it regularly.

+### Printer tolerances
+Depending on your printer and filiment, the claws may be too tight or too loose.
+Every 3D printer is different, and it's impossible to produce models that will work on all of them.

+- If a claw is too tight, you can sand the tips to loosen its grip on the ball bearing.
+Just be very careful to not remove too much material.
+Even just 0.01mm can make a difference.
+- If a claw is too loose, try adding nail polish or glue to the top and tip.
+Again, you don't want to add too much.

 ### Maintenance
 The bearing can be easily disassembled for cleaning or recovering/reusing parts.
 If you prefer a more permanent solution, the subbearings can be glued/caulked in place.